samuelclay/NewsBlur/clients/android/NewsBlur/BUILDING.md

 *an abridged version of the official guide found [here](https://developer.android.com/tools/building/building-cmdline.html)*

+*this type of build will use the vendored dependencies in `clients/android/NewsBlur/libs`*

 1. install java and ant (prefer official JDK over OpenJDK)
 2. download the Android SDK from [android.com](https://developer.android.com/sdk/index.html)
 3. get the `tools/` and/or `platform-tools/` directories ifrom the SDK on your path